romainsacchi/carculator_truck/README.md

 See [the documentation](https://carculator_truck.readthedocs.io/en/latest/index.html) for more detail, validation, etc.

+## How to use it?

+See the notebook with [examples](https://github.com/romainsacchi/carculator_truck/blob/master/examples/Examples.ipynb).

 ## Support

 Do not hesitate to contact the development team at [carculator@psi.ch](mailto:carculator@psi.ch).